Planet of the Dead: Broadcast and reception

 "love-it-or-hate-it" stand-up comedy.
 The last paragraph of his review focused on the climax, which he thought was "a cracker [that] just-about makes up for the previously plodding plot", and described the entire episode as having "enough enjoyable moments" to entertain fans before the transmission of "The Waters of Mars".

 "Planet of the Dead" was nominated for the Hugo Award for Best Dramatic Presentation, Short Form, but lost to "The Waters of Mars".

 International broadcast

 The special aired in Canada in July on Space, and in the US on BBC America on 26 July 2009.
 In Australia, the Special aired 31 May 2009, on ABC1.
 In South Africa, the special aired on 18 October 2010, on BBC Entertainment.

 Soundtrack

+Legacy

+In 2018, Ryan began reprising her role as Lady Christina in her own Big Finish Productions spinoff audio drama series.